PeterMarshall29/book1/jupyternotebooks/basic_ideas_and_definitons.md

 return 0;
 }
 ```
-Strings are part of the standard library, and must be referenced by prefixing with `std::`.
+`string` type variables are part of the standard library, and must be referenced by prefixing with `std::`.

 `int`, `float`, `double`, and `char` are all part of the {term}`core language`, and should not have `std::` attached.
 ````